google/WebFundamentals/src/content/en/updates/2012/03/A-New-Experimental-Feature-style-scoped.md

 Another use case is simply encapsulation: for example, if your web page has a side menu, it makes sense to put styles that are specific to that menu into a `<style scoped>` section in that part of the markup.
 Those style rules won’t have any effect when rendering other parts of the page, which keeps them nicely separated from the main content!

-Possibly one of the most compelling use cases is for the [web component](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) model.
+Possibly one of the most compelling use cases is for the [web component](https://github.com/w3c/webcomponents) model.
 Web components are going to be a great way to build things like sliders, menus, date pickers, tab widgets, etc. By providing the scoped styles, a designer can build a widget and package it with their styles as a self-contained unit that others can grab and combine into a rich web application.
-We plan to use `<style scoped>` heavily with web components and the [shadow DOM](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html) (that can already be enabled by setting the experimental “shadow DOM” flag in chrome://flags).
-Right now there's no really good way to make sure that styles are limited to web components without resorting to bad practices like inline styling, so scoped styles are a perfect fit for this.
+We plan to use `<style scoped>` heavily with Web Components and the [shadow DOM](https://www.w3.org/TR/shadow-dom/) (that can already be enabled by setting the experimental “shadow DOM” flag in chrome://flags).
+Right now there's no really good way to make sure that styles are limited to Web Components without resorting to bad practices like inline styling, so scoped styles are a perfect fit for this.

 ### Why include the parent element?